 Fresno Grizzlies Game Notes at Stockton

-The Grizzlies and Ports start a six-game series tomorrow.
-First pitch is scheduled for 11:05 am PT from Banner Island Ballpark.
-Grizzlies RHP Cullen Kafka and Ports RHP Chen Zhang-Ao Zhuang are the probable starters.
-I have attached the roster/game notes.
+The Grizzlies and Ports continue their six-game series tonight.
+First pitch is scheduled for 7:05 pm PT from Banner Island Ballpark.
+Grizzlies RHP Case Williams and Ports RHP Mitch Myers are the probable starters.

 APRIL 28, 2022 @ STOCKTON PORTS (OAKLAND ATHLETICS): BANNER ISLAND BALLPARK- 7:05 PM PT